ropensci/redland-bindings/R/redland/cran-comments.md

 ## Test environments

- * macOS 10.14.6: R 4.0.2
+* macOS 11.6: R 4.1.1
- * macOS 10.13.6 High Sierra (via rhub), R-release
- * macOS 10.13.6 High Sierra, CRAN setup (via rhub), R-release
+* Winbuilder: x86_64-w64-mingw32 (64-bit) using R Under development (unstable) (2021-12-14 r81376 ucrt)
+* Winbuilder: x86_64-w64-mingw32 (64-bit) using R version 4.1.2 (2021-11-01)

 ## Changes since last release

-* Resolved errors during installation that occurred only on macOS. (#91)
-  - Note: all other platforms passed the CRAN checks.
+* Resolved UCRT build issues for Windows builds under Rtools42 (#93)

 ## R CMD check results

-* There were no ERRORs.
-* There were several WARNINGS, all of which originate in the upstream librdf code library which is being wrapped in R, and so are not due to the code in this package.
-* There was a WARNING regarding possibly misspelled words in DESCRIPTION:
-      RDF (3:8, 17:51, 17:57, 18:27, 18:77, 19:69)
-      Redland (18:69)
-  * These terms are briefly explained in the DESCRIPTION, with URLs that provide a complete description.
-* There were the following NOTES:
+* There were no ERRORs, WARNINGs, or NOTEs on the rhub builds on all platforms, nor on Winbuilder release.
-  - A NOTE regarding "sub-directories of 1Mb or more" for the libs directory.
-    For the Windows builds only, the "libs" directory contains only the redland.dll files build for each Windows sub-architecture (i385, x64) and is necessary for the redland package to run.
+* ON winbuilder R-devel, there was 1 warning regarding the UCRT patch, which failed to apply because we already applied that patch to the package.
+Once the UCRT autopatch is removed from CRANs build process this warning should disappear.

 ## Downstream dependencies

 * The downstream dependencies (datapack, rdflib) have been checked with revdepcheck::revdep_check(), which passed with 0 errors, 0 warnings, 0 notes.
+Developers from those packages have been notified.